From Dutch art and culture to modern history and science, we explore the most popular museums in the Netherlands that are well worth a visit.

-Located in the heart of Amsterdam Museumstraat, the Rijksmuseum houses one of the most impressive art collections in the world and should be included on the trail of all art lovers.
-Some of the most famous works of art from the Netherlands are housed here.
-These include masterpieces by the Old Masters of the Dutch Golden Age; namely Vermeer’s The Milkmaid, Rembrandt’s Night Watch, and Van Gogh’s Self-portrait.
-The museum covers a whopping 30,000 square meters spread across four floors and is also home to around 8,000 objects on display.
+Located on Museumplein in Amsterdam, the Rijksmuseum houses one of the most impressive art collections in the world.
+Some of the most famous paintings from the Old Masters of the Dutch Golden Age can be found here.
+These include Vermeer’s The Milkmaid, Rembrandt’s Night Watch, and Van Gogh’s Self-portrait.
+The colossal 30,000-square-meter museum also contains around 8,000 objects spread across its four floors.
 These include sculptures, glass, Delftware, furniture, clothing, and archaeological artifacts dating back 800 years.
-Needless to say, there is more than enough to fill an afternoon visit.
+Needless to say, there is more than enough to fill a visit.

 The Rijksmuseum, Museumstraat 1, 1071 XX Amsterdam